Emotionally Focused Therapy (EFT) is a short-term form of therapy that focuses on adult relationships and attachments.

 The therapist and clients look at patterns in the relationship and take steps to create a more secure bond and develop more trust to move the relationship in a healthier, more positive direction.

-EFT is one of the most researched methods In the field of psychotherapy it is a proven treatment for couples and families.1, 2
+Emotionally Focused Therapy is one of the most researched methods In the field of psychotherapy it is a proven treatment for couples and families.1, 2

 WHAT IS EMOTIONALLY FOCUSSED THERAPY (EFT)?